cert-manager/istio-csr/README.md

 The cert-manager istio agent implements the gRPC istio certificate service, which authenticates, authorizes, and signs incoming certificate signing requests from istio workloads.
-This matches the behaviour of istiod in a typical installation, however enabled these certificates to be signed through cert-manager.
+This matches the behaviour of istiod in a typical installation, however enables these certificates to be signed through cert-manager.

 ---